 - And how long does it take to deliver your products to your customer (where they become their products)?

 If you don’t know each lead time in your supply chain, then the supply chain isn’t your competitive advantage yet.

 It’s nearly impossible to get your customers what they want, when they want it (and spend as little money as possible getting that done) without having inventory control, ie. without knowing what’s in your warehouse.

-100% inventory accuracy depends on many things — from your warehouse management system to your purchasing policy to your part numbers (is that an “I” or a “1?) to your warehouse personnel to your cycle count process.
+100% inventory accuracy depends on many things—from your warehouse management system to your purchasing policy to your part numbers to your warehouse personnel to your cycle count process.

 Optimized supply chain knows whether you should be cycle counting or conducting full-blown physical inventories.
 So that what you think you have in your warehouse is what you actually have in your warehouse.

-Get your customer what they want, when they want it — and spend as little money as possible getting that done.
-That’s an advantage any company can use.
+Get your customer what they want, when they want it—and spend as little money as possible getting that done.
+That’s an advantage any company can use, and one very useful tool to accomplish that is the just in time (JIT) methodology.